halupi/vue-select2/README.md

 - Vue **0.12.0** or later

 ## Usage
-The first step is import and/or  use the plugin, you can import it via CommonJS or just use it directly.
+The first step to import and/or use the plugin, is to either import it via CommonJS or just use it directly.

 #### CommonJS
 ```js